markabur/cer/README.txt

 reference it to entity Y of type B entity Y will also receive an update in its entity reference field pointing to entity X.

+Known Issues

+Corresponding Entity References only works with the simple mode of selecting entities.
+Using a view to select which entities are able to be referenced breaks things and causes errors.

 Install